mkyllone/GPS-Tracker-project/README.md

 Prerequisites:
  - MathWorks account
  - ThingSpeak channel
- - Smart phone with MATLAB online application installed
+ - Smart phone with MATLAB online application installed, and wifi (or cellular network, we recommend using this)
  - Computer

 How to use: